Release 17 – What’s All the Fuss About?

 The 3GPP standards specify multimode user terminals that are capable of obtaining service without modifications on both terrestrial and non-terrestrial networks.
 Tests have been conducted with hardware conforming to earlier releases where only software was modified to obtain service.
 Hence, power consumption is expected to be equal to previous releases for user terminals working in hybrid mode.
 To close the link budget user terminals are expected to have line of sight visibility to satellites when used on satellite based networks.

 With help of the NPSS, NSSS and NRS, a signal can be detected, and during the decoding of it, the frequency offset can be determined.
-That this frequency offset can be very high, and becomes lower the closer the satellite comes to the UE can be calculated and resolved by the processing algorithm.
+That this frequency offset can be very high and becomes lower, the closer the satellite comes to the UE can be calculated and resolved by the processing algorithm.

 It is expected that standard, off-the-shelf chipsets will be used, alongside with standard NB-IoT supporting devices which we know from terrestrial networks today.
 The 5G NB-IoT for space needs to be able to run on them, which will be enabled by supporting chipsets.
-As we are not a chipset company, we cannot say anything in regards to the costs.
-But similar costs to TN supporting chipsets are expected.

 There are no changes to the protocol or services available under 3GPP release 17 for non-terrestrial networks.
 A PDP Context can be established and maintained for data transmission as for terrestrial networks.
 Hence it is not needed to apply the random access procedure as long as the connection is not broken.
 For NGSO communication, the transmission will be likely a few minutes, and for GEO transmission the context can be kept longer active.

-Are 3GPP going to implement and approve DVB-S into 5G NR?
+Is 3GPP going to implement and approve DVB-S into 5G NR?

 Even as a member of the 3GPP, Gatehouse Satcom does not have full insight into the future evolutions of 5G, but we follow it closely and use our influence accordingly.
 Changes and additions to the standards are agreed upon between contributing participants.
 We are also well aware of DVB-S, and in some backhauling solutions DVB-S is used over the satellite link to connect remote NodeB to the Core Network.